History of Our University

 Renaissance of Petro Mohyla University is the Renaissance of Ukrainian culture.
-On October 15, 1615 Kyiv noble Halshka Hulevychivna presented to the Ukrainian brotherhood her mansion in Podil, Kyiv to found a monastery, a hospital and a school.
-Since then this date has been celebrated as the day when Kyiv-Mohyla Academy was established.
+On October 15, 1615, Kyiv noble, Halshka Hulevychivna, presented her mansion in Podil, Kyiv to the Ukrainian brotherhood in order to found a monastery, a hospital, and a school.
+Since then, this date has been celebrated as the day when Kyiv-Mohyla Academy was established.

-The official opening of the University of “Kyiv-Mohyla Academy” took place on 24 August, 1992.
-The academy was restored as a secular educational institution and became a symbol of rebirth of Ukraine’s independence.
+The official re-opening of the University of “Kyiv-Mohyla Academy” took place on August 24, 1992.
+The academy was restored as a secular educational institution and became a symbol of rebirth for Ukraine’s independence.

-In 1994 the university acquired the national status.
+In 1994, the university acquired the national status.
 Patron of the National University “Kyiv-Mohyla Academy” is the President of Ukraine.
-In the early years of re-opening the main University in Kiev, we saw that it is possible to create a Ukrainian university which is open to the achievements of Western education.
-We continue to follow this tradition.
+In the early years, the main University in Kiev exemplified the possibility of creating a Ukrainian university open to the achievements of Western education.
+To this day, we continue to follow this tradition.

-Revival of Kyiv-Mohyla Academy in 1992 sowed hope among patriotic citizens of Ukraine on the establishment of higher educational institutions of a new type.
-The first years of the university demonstrated convincingly that Ukraine can rapidly create a school that combines the best features of higher education of the Soviet times and achievements of leading Western countries.
-The model of “Kyiv-Mohyla Academy” has become a reference point for the creation of new schools in the regions.
+Revival of Kyiv-Mohyla Academy, in 1992, allowed hope to disseminate among patriotic citizens of Ukraine because it displayed the establishment of progressive higher educational institutions.
+The first years of the university demonstrated convincingly that Ukraine can rapidly create a school that combines the best features of higher education from the Soviet times along with the achievements of leading Western countries.
+The model of “Kyiv-Mohyla Academy” has become a reference point for the creation of new schools in various regions of Ukraine.

-On October 23, 1995 the representatives of local authorities, institutions, media and organizers had a meeting in the building of Mykolaiv current branch.
-All the participants supported the idea of establishment of a new higher education institution in Mykolaiv.
+On October 23, 1995, the representatives of local authorities, institutions, media, and other organizers had a meeting in the building of Mykolaiv current branch.
+All the participants supported the idea of establishing a new higher education institution in Mykolaiv.
 Its concept was prepared by Professor S.M.
 Solovyov.

-On July 3, 1996 the Cabinet of Ministers of Ukraine enacted order № 712 concerning the foundation of Mykolaiv branch of NaUKMA, Mykolayiv Collegiumn NaUKMA and the development of the regional program “Mykolaiv Educational National and Cultural Complex”.
-The process of organizational establishment of the branch was finished.
+On July 3, 1996, the Cabinet of Ministers of Ukraine enacted order № 712 concerning the foundation of Mykolaiv branch of NaUKMA, Mykolayiv Collegiumn NaUKMA, and the development of the regional program “Mykolaiv Educational National and Cultural Complex”.
+The process of organizational establishment of the branch was finally finished.
 Entry testing began on July 14.

 Inauguration of Mykolaiv branch took place on August 30.
-Mykolaiv Ukrainian Drama and Musical Comedy Theatre developed a special program for the student initiation.
-The director of the theatre M. Berson and the main producer O. Ignatiev personally took part in the play.
+Mykolaiv Ukrainian Drama and Musical Comedy Theatre developed a special program for the student initiation and the director of the theatre M. Berson as well as the main producer O. Ignatiev personally took part in the play.

-During 1996-1998 the university succeeded in the creation of conditions for educational process.
-The rooms were renovated, the heating systems began to function, the furniture for the offices and lecture-rooms was bought, as well as textbooks and study guides.
-The physics, chemistry, ecology and electrical technology laboratories were installed.
+From 1996-1998 the university succeeded in creating adequate learning conditions for the educational process to take place.
+The rooms were renovated, heating systems began to function, furniture for the offices and lecture-rooms was purchased, as well as textbooks and study guides for future students.
+The physics, chemistry, ecology, and electrical technology laboratories were also installed.

-The gym was repaired.
-Three computer classes were provided with state-of-the-art equipment.
-All the computers were networked and connected to the Internet.
-Printing equipment was purchased, editorial and publishing department was created.
+Renovations continued as the gym was repaired and three computer classes were provided with state-of-the-art equipment.
+All the computers were then networked and connected to the Internet.
+Printing equipment was also purchased, and the editorial and publishing department was created.

-In 2000 the first bachelors of such specialties graduated:
+In 2000 the first bachelors of the following specialties graduated: